Free Trial

 • In its latest earnings report, ThyssenKrupp missed EPS estimates, posting $0.26 which was below the expected $0.28, despite generating $9.62 billion in revenue.

 ThyssenKrupp AG Sponsored ADR (OTCMKTS:TKAMY - Get Free Report) shares traded down 3.5% during mid-day trading on Monday .
 The company traded as low as $10.98 and last traded at $11.02.
-12,584 shares traded hands during mid-day trading, a decline of 89% from the average session volume of 110,567 shares.
+12,584 shares changed hands during mid-day trading, a decline of 89% from the average session volume of 110,567 shares.
 The stock had previously closed at $11.41.

 Analysts Set New Price Targets

-Check Out Our Latest Stock Report on TKAMY
+Read Our Latest Research Report on ThyssenKrupp

 ThyssenKrupp Company Profile